A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Introduction

 While the importance of turbulence in heliospheric phenomena has been recognized, incorporating turbulence within computational models of the solar wind and SEP transport has been challenging.
 Resolving the full range of spatio-temporal scales involved in magnetohydrodynamic (MHD) turbulence is computationally intractable for global three-dimensional simulations of the heliosphere \citep{miesch2015SSR194,gombosi2018LRSP}.
 In response, some global simulations have adopted a type of ``subgrid'' modeling approach that couples the resolved bulk flow with approximate statistical models of unresolved turbulence \citep[e.g.,][]{matthaeus1999ApJL523,usmanov2000global,vanderholst2014ApJ,Shiota2017ApJ837}.
 By accounting for the low-frequency ``energy containing'' scales of turbulence \citep[e.g.,][]{zhou2004RMP}, these physics-based models reproduce a variety of observations, including non-adiabatic heating and fast wind speeds \citep[e.g.,][]{chhiber2021ApJ_psp,Usmanov2025ApJ}.
-However, they are mathematically complex and computationally demanding; importantly, the latter aspect makes them unsuitable for real-time space weather forecasting and for community tools that provide ``runs on request'' (e.g., NASA's CCMC\footnote{Community Coordinated Modeling Center; https://ccmc.gsfc.nasa.gov/.}), which require relatively brief run time.
+However, they are mathematically complex and computationally demanding; importantly, the latter aspect makes them unsuitable for real-time space weather forecasting and for community tools that provide ``runs on request'' \citep[e.g., NASA's][]{CCMC_webpage}, which require relatively brief run time.
 The latter class of models typically employs empirical approaches like the Wang-Sheeley-Arge \citep[WSA;][]{Wang1990ApJ,Arge2000JGR} relationship between magnetic flux-tube expansion and wind speed to produce fast solar wind streams, machine learning methods \citep[e.g.,][]{Upendran2020SpWea}, and/or polytropic equations or ad-hoc heating functions to obtain realistic temperatures \citep[e.g.,][]{Pizzo2011SpacWeat,Sokolov2013ApJ,MacNeice2018SpWea,Samara2024ApJ}.
 SEP forecasting models often use heuristic, constant turbulence levels \citep[e.g.,][]{Hu2022SciAdv,Whitman2023AdSpR}.